 The question for what necessitates a trigger warning is difficult to objectively delineate - if you have a reasonable suspicion someone could be negatively impacted by your position, ask before you read it - explicit narratives are probably a good starting point here.
 Trigger warnings are contentious in debate but I've seen students negatively impacted in rounds because they were not present and have engaged in conversations with other coaches that lead me to conclude something along these lines is necessary.
 At the very least, debate is (or should be) a 'safe space', and I believe this is a necessary first step towards achieving that goal.
 Feel free to discuss this before the round if you are worried it will become an issue in round.

-This probably means I'm not the judge for "must read a trigger warning" shells - i think they make debate rounds uncomfortable and have seen them leveraged in ways that make debate spaces unsafe - if no one was triggered, don't spend your time on that shell.
+This (admittedly strangely) probably means I'm not the judge for "must read a trigger warning" shells - they often make debate rounds uncomfortable and i have seen them leveraged in ways that make debate spaces unsafe - if no one was triggered, don't spend your time on that shell.

 This article is very good at articulating my views on the importance of trigger warnings

 It is not up for debate that if someone was triggered on account of your failure to adequately make use of trigger warnings, you'll be punished through speaks and/or the ballot

 - Clarity is important, and I’ll prompt you if need be.
 Slow down for tags and emphasize authors.

 - debaters blazing through a doc of analytics without pausing can only hurt them, so you should slow down on theory dumps - it's on you if i miss one of your theory blips and i'm not going to call for theory analytics except for the exact text of interps - will shout slow on theory and you should heed that advice